girder/viime/joss/paper.md

 datasets separately which prevents the observation of potentially interesting correlations between metabolites detected on different platforms.
 Viime is an open-source, web-based application designed to integrate metabolomics data from multiple platforms.
-The workflow of Viime for data ingestion, pretreatment, data fusion and visualization is shown in Figure 1.
+The workflow of Viime for data integration and visualization is shown in Figure 1.

 # User Interface Features and Architecture

-## Data Pretreatment
+## Data Upload

-Upload and pretreatment are the most critical and complicated steps of the metabolomics workflow, and it is essential to make them easy and general so that users are able to ingest and clean their data.
+Data upload can be a cumbersome step in many data analysis packages.
+Often the data must be in a specified format in order to be properly read and the details of the requisite format are not always clear.
+To facilitate the easy import of data, we have designed an interactive drag and drop data upload interface which currently accepts .xlsx and .csv files.

 The UI begins with presenting the user with an upload screen, which shows whether any errors were encountered in the file.
 The user then is able to correct any errors, designate any column as the primary ID, masked/hidden, a factor, the group, or a metabolite concentration column (see Figure 1).
 The table view underwent significant refactoring of the client